 A panic attack can include some or all of the following symptoms:

-The buildup phase of a panic attack is the most important phase, because that is where you can prevent them.
-The buildup phase occurs when you are under stress for a long time with no escape.
-You become like a wound up spring.
-Almost anything can set you off.
+The buildup phase of a panic attack is the most important phase, because this is where you can prevent it.
+Your anxiety gradually increases over time, until you become like a wound up spring.
+Then almost anything can set you off.

 If you've had a panic attack, think back to the months before your first attack.
 They usually take six months to a year to gradually build up.
 Were you under high stress during that time?
-Did you do anything to relieve your tension?
+Panic attacks can also occur if you struggle with PTSD or substance abuse.

 Once you've had one panic attack, you're more likely to have another.
 Panic attacks are so uncomfortable that the fear of having another one can become another source of stress.
 Therefore they become self-fulfilling.